Ty Cobb: Early years

 In September 1907, Cobb began a relationship with The Coca-Cola Company that lasted the remainder of his life.
 By the time he died, he held over 20,000 shares of stock and owned bottling plants in Santa Maria, California, Twin Falls, Idaho, and Bend, Oregon.
 He was also a celebrity spokesman for the product.
 In the offseason between 1907 and 1908, Cobb negotiated with Clemson Agricultural College of South Carolina, offering to coach baseball there "for $250 a month, provided that he did not sign with Detroit that season."
 This did not come to pass, however.

 The following season, the Tigers finished one game ahead of the Chicago White Sox for the pennant.
 Cobb again won the batting title with a .324 average.
-In the World Series, he performed well, batting a team-high .368 and starring in a Game 3 win, but Detroit suffered another lopsided loss to the Cubs.
+In the World Series, he performed well, batting a team-high .368 and starring in a Game 3 win.
+Nonetheless, Detroit suffered another lopsided loss to the Cubs.
 In August 1908, Cobb married Charlotte ("Charlie") Marion Lombard, the daughter of prominent Augustan Roswell Lombard.
 In the offseason, the couple lived on her father's Augusta estate, The Oaks, until they moved into their own house on Williams Street in November 1913.